Codes and Policies

 Coaches and officials occupy positions requiring great expertise and knowledge – a critical part of these roles are to properly instruct, officiate, supervise and educate.
 Coaches must also balance the objective of winning with the inclusion and welfare of all participants.

-Click here to see the NRL Risk Management Guide for Coaches & Officials.
+To see the NRL Risk Management Guide for Coaches and Officials, visit the website.

 Ground control and marshals